 For regions in binary artifacts, a region object SHALL define a binary region and SHALL NOT define a text region.

 If any text properties are present, enough text properties SHALL be present to fully specify a text region (see §3.30.2).
 If any binary properties are present, then enough binary properties SHALL be present to fully specify a binary region (see §3.30.3).

+A region SHALLcontain at least one of startLine, charOffset, or byteOffset.

 Text regions